-The SAFE (Secure Access For Everyone) Network is a new secure way to access apps that value the security of your data above all else.
-Downloading the free SAFE software will provide access to: messaging, apps, email, social networks, data storage, video conferencing, and much more.
+The Safe (Secure Access For Everyone) Network is a new secure way to access apps that value the security of your data above all else.
+Downloading the free Safe software will provide access to: messaging, apps, email, social networks, data storage, video conferencing, and much more.

-Rather than using data centres and servers which are prone to data theft and surveillance, as is common on today's Internet, the SAFE Network uses advanced peer-to-peer technology that joins together the spare computing capacity of all SAFE users, creating a global network.
+Rather than using data centres and servers which are prone to data theft and surveillance, as is common on today's Internet, the Safe Network uses advanced peer-to-peer technology that joins together the spare computing capacity of all Safe users, creating a global network.

-The SAFE Network is made up of the unused hard drive space, processing power and data connection of its users.
+The Safe Network is made up of the unused hard drive space, processing power and data connection of its users.
 It offers a level of security and privacy not currently available on the existing Internet and turns the tables on companies, putting users in control of their data, rather than trusting it to organisations.

 An Autonomous Network is one which has no human gatekeepers.
 Anyone is able to join and—crucially—no-one can be prevented from taking part.

 From the moment you upload your encrypted data, no human is required to ensure that your data remains secure and accessible until you alone choose to access it.
-Without the involvement of humans, the SAFE Network intelligently moves chunks of your data between nodes that it also constantly reassigns to different groups in order to provide total security and privacy at all times.
+Without the involvement of humans, the Safe Network intelligently moves chunks of your data between nodes that it also constantly reassigns to different groups in order to provide total security and privacy at all times.
 You decide what information you will store—and the autonomous Network secures it to ensure that you retain total control.

-The SAFE Network is open source.
+The Safe Network is open source.
 Our vision is to create a resource that can be used by everyone to spread all human knowledge and to facilitate sharing across the planet, regardless of country of residence, culture, or economic background.

-Started in 2006 by Scottish engineer David Irvine, MaidSafe are the core developers of the SAFE Network.
-It’s a small team comprised of: thinkers, inventors, tinkerers, PHDs, engineers and designers.
+Started in 2006 by Scottish engineer David Irvine, MaidSafe are the core developers of the Safe Network.
+It’s a small team comprised of: thinkers, inventors, tinkerers, PhDs, engineers and designers.
 Although based in Ayr, Scotland, we work remotely with talents from many different cultures and countries, reflecting the users that we serve.
 Despite this variety, we all share a single mission: providing security and privacy for everyone.

-Vaults ensure that the events occurring on the Network are valid.
+Nodes ensure that the events occurring on the Network are valid.
 They are clustered into small groups, each with responsibility for looking after the data stored within a Section (a certain range of addresses).